capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 5. User clicks the ‘create’ button to finalize the guild creation.
 6. Quests can now be assigned, and others can join the guild using the code.

+## Use Case 6 - Starting a Quest
+A user wants to begin a quest line with guild members.
+1. The user logs into their profile.
+2. The user navigates to the ‘Quest’ tab where they will see a list of quests they are able to attempt.
+3. The user would assign the chosen quest to their guild.
+4. Users in the guild can now join the wait room and have the option to select the ‘ready up’ tab.
+5. The user and other members in their guild can now start the quest together by pressing the ‘start quest’ button.

+## Use Case 7 - Helper Bot
+A user is stuck on a quest and wants to ask the Helper Bot for help instead of giving up.
+1. The user would click the small ‘chatbot’ icon in the lower right corner of the game window.
+The game will pause and the chat area will appear.
+2. The user will describe to the Helper Bot what part of the quest they are stuck on.
+3. The Helper Bot will guide the user to solve the problem.
+4. After the Helper Bot has given the hint the user can close the chat window at their leisure to continue the game.
+The Helper Bot chat will be left available for the user to refer to.